darwino/darwino-documentation/UI Libraries/SRV - Running Database Triggers.md

 The event being detected is called a trigger.
 The action to execute from a trigger is called an handler.

 ## Darwino triggers
-All the triggers inhertot from the same EventTrigger class.
-There are multiple, JSON store related, pre-defined trigger classes provided by the platform:
+All the triggers inhertit from the same `EventTrigger` class.
+There are multiple, JSON store related, predefined trigger classes provided by the platform:

 - JsonStoreDocumentQueryTrigger